NoroffFEU/development-platforms/src/content/docs/baas/Firebase/firebase-case-stufy-Noroff-Anders.md

 ## Main Features

-Firebase's featuere set is quite extensive and includes the following features:
+Firebase's featuere set is quite extensive and includes the following features.
+I found the most relevant features for a front-end developer to know about.

  ### Build features